 The Manager and the Sub-Investment Manager use the NB ESG Quotient to promote the environmental and social characteristics listed below by prioritising investment in securities issued by issuers with a relatively favourable and/or an improving NB ESG Quotient rating.
-Pursuant to this, the Manager and the Sub-Investment Manager will limit exposure to issuers with a poor NB ESG Quotient rating unless there is a reasonable expectation that the NB ESG Quotient rating will improve over time.
+The Portfolio does not invest in issuers which rank in the bottom decile in terms of the NB ESG Quotient, with no near term improvement prospects.